antaldaniel/danielantal_eu/content/en/authors/daniel_antal/_index.md

   url: "https://www.ivir.nl/employee/antaldaniel/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include reproducible social science, economics and finance.
+bio: Data and AI entrepreneur working with cultural data, with a life-long passion for photography.

 topics:
 - Intangible Assets / Royalty Valuation